jake01234/myPoc/README.md

 2. run this program

-3.
-for your first user, you need to use POSTMAN
+3.for your first user, you need to use POSTMAN

 POST
 http://localhost:9191/api/auth/signup